 Each purge valve has a small handle that resembles the letter T. Removing the caps helps to relieve any pressure.
 That is created in the purge valves.
 It can prevent hot water from gushing out and burning your skin.
 So you need to ensure that the hot water valves are securely shut off.

 - Attach a hosting line to each valve:

 You need a hosting line that is long enough to connect the water heater to the flushing bucket.
 Connect the hoses to a sump pump that will flush and discharge water using hot and cold water valves.

 - Open the port valves: You need to twist the port valves so that they are perpendicular to the hot and cold water valves.

 - Add vinegar: It is safe to use organic cleaners.
 Use 9.46 liters of undiluted white vinegar.
 Then-

 - Flush and drain the unit for about 45 minutes

-- After flash and drain process close the port valves
+- After the flash and drain process close the port valves

 - Disconnect each hosing line from the water valves